1jour1vin

 4/5See all 122 reviews

-The Côtes du Forez vineyard is located on the first volcanic hillsides of the Massif Central, in the Loire department, between Saint-Etienne and Lyon upstream of the Loire River valley.
-The appellation d'origine contrôlée (AOC) was created in 2000.
-Today, the vineyard covers nearly 150 hectares and 17 communes: Boën, Leigneux, Trelins, Marcoux, Marcilly-le-Châtel, Pralong, Arthun, Bussy-Albieux, Champdieu, Ecotay l'Olme, Lézigneux, Moingt-Montbrison, Saint-Georges-Haute-Ville, Saint-Sixte, Saint-Thomas-la-Garde, Sainte-Agathe-la-Bouteresse, and Saint-Germain-Laval.
-There are nine winegrowers and one cooperative winery producing wine under the Côtes du Forez appellation.
+The Côtes du Forez wine region is located on the lower volcanic slopes of the Massif Central, in the Loire department, between Saint-Étienne and Lyon, upstream of the Loire River valley.
+The Appellation d’Origine Contrôlée (AOC) was established in 2000.
+Today, the vineyard covers nearly 150 hectares and spans 17 municipalities: Boën, Leigneux, Trelins, Marcoux, Marcilly-le-Châtel, Pralong, Arthun, Bussy-Albieux, Champdieu, Ecotay l’Olme, Lézigneux, Moingt-Montbrison, Saint-Georges-Haute-Ville, Saint-Sixte, Saint-Thomas-la-Garde, Sainte-Agathe-la-Bouteresse, and Saint-Germain-Laval.
+There are 9 winemakers and 1 cooperative winery producing within the Côtes du Forez appellation.

-The average altitude of the vineyards is between 400 and 600 meters.
-The vineyard benefits from the foehn effect coming from the Monts du Forez.
-Due to its suitability for the terroir and climate, the Gamay Saint Romain noir à jus blanc grape variety is perfectly suited to this region.
-Selected for centuries, this grape variety reaches perfect maturity every year in the appellation and expresses the intrinsic qualities of Gamay.
+The vineyards are located at an average altitude of between 400 and 600 meters.
+The vineyard benefits from the Föhn effect coming from the Monts du Forez.
+Thanks to its suitability for the terroir and climate, the Gamay Saint Romain—a black grape variety that produces white juice—is perfectly suited to this region.
+Selected over centuries, this grape variety reaches perfect ripeness every year in the appellation and expresses the intrinsic qualities of Gamay.

-More information on the website of Côtes du Forez
+For more information, visit the website at Côtes du Forez

-Buy the best Côtes du Forez wines in a private sale!
+Buy the best Côtes du Forez wines at a private sale!

 Rated site